TykTechnologies/tyk-docs-hugo/tyk-docs/content/getting-started/using-oas-definitions/update-api-with-oas.md

 #### Update the Tyk API definition using just your updated OpenAPI definition

 You can update your Tyk OAS API definition very simply - by providing your OpenAPI definition as an OpenAPI document with the `PATCH` request.
-Tyk will update the OpenAPI definition section in the Tyk OAS API dfintion.
+Tyk will use the content of the OpenAPI document to update just the OpenAPI section in the Tyk OAS API definition.

 | Property     | Description              |
 |--------------|--------------------------|